maxmahlke/ssos/docs/setup.rst

     $ ssos path/to/images

-The images **must** have a ``.fits`` file ending to be recongized by the script.
+The images **must** have a ``.fits`` file ending to be recognized by the script.

+If weight images shall be passed to the SExtractor runs, specify the directory containing the weight images using the `WEIGHT_IMAGES` parameter in the ``pipeline_settings.ssos``.
+The weight images need to have the same filename as the exposures they shall be applied on, but with a ``.weight`` extension replacing the ``.fits``. [#]_

 Output Files
 ============

 The script creates several directories in the target directory (CWD by default).
 The cats directory contains the SExtractor and SCAMP catalogues and the final output ssos.csv.
-For every SExtractor catalog, there is also one .ahead file with the same filename.
+For every SExtractor catalogue, there is also one .ahead file with the same filename.
 This file contains the observation date as MJD-OBS keyword, which is required for the subsequent run of SCAMP.
-SCAMP looks for extensions of catalog headers in .ahead files.
+SCAMP looks for extensions of catalogue headers in .ahead files.

 The cutouts directory contains the cutouts made by SWarp of the SSO detections.
 In the logs directory, you can find the log file of the pipeline, following the naming scheme sso_$CURRENTDATETIME.log.
 The skybot directory stores the SkyBoT query results.